andku23/portfolio-v3/src/content/landing/landing.md

-Welcome 👋 I'm a _Frontend Software Engineer_ at [Reputation](https://reputation.com/) based out of Chicago, Illinois.
-I recently graduated from Indiana University with a Masters degree in Computer Science and I'm passionate about **Software Development**, **UX Design** and **Artificial Intelligence**.

-I'm currently working with,
+Hi!
+I'm a front-end web developer who mainly specializes in 3D related web projects.
+The majority of my experience is in creating PlayCanvas/VueJS apps that leverage PlayCanvas as a 3D game engine, and Vue for front-end UI.
+However I also have a broad knowledge in many different platforms such as:
+-

--   React (TS)
+- React
--   NodeJS
+-   Unity3D
--   Flask (Python)
+-   Blender
--   HTML/SCSS
+-   Heroku
--   WebSockets
+-   AWS
 -   GraphQL